metahkg/metahkg-docs/docs/customize/registermode.md

 sidebar_position: 2
 ---

-# Sign up mode
+# Register mode

-You can set up sign up mode to restrict the sign up of users.
-By default, any one with a valid email can sign up.
+You can set up register mode to restrict the registration of users.
+By default, any one with a valid email can register.

 ## Modes

 ### Normal

-Anyone with a email can sign up.
+Anyone with a email can register.

 ### Invite